LewisCM14/allotment/docs/docs/client_side.md

     _**UI Library:**_

-    - Tailwind CSS & ShadCN
+    - Tailwind CSS & Shadcn
         - Tailwind provides utility first CSS, keeping styling modular and scalable.
-Its pairing with ShadCN allows for the provision of accessible, modern UI components.
+Its pairing with Shadcn allows for the provision of accessible, modern UI components.

     _**State Management:**_